sustainability certifications ecolabels guide - featured image

 In this guide, we’ll identify – and keep updating – some of the most commonly used certifications.
 Greenwashing is trending right now, so we’ll sort through the bullsh*t for you and give you an objective view of some of the criticisms.

 Here’s a quick overview of the sustainability certifications mentioned in this article, grouped up into a periodic table.
-But bear in mind this is an embryonic area and all sorts of new ones are emerging into the light and finding their way onto packaging as time goes by.
+But bear in mind this is an embryonic area and all sorts of new ones are emerging into the light and finding their way as time goes by.

 Periodic Table of Sustainability Certifications - Akepa Infographic-min